ASUCD-Creative-Media/.github/README.md

-# ASUCD-Creative-Media
+# ASUCD-IT
-About the ASUCD-Creative-Media GitHub
+About the ASUCD-IT GitHub